Zekorei/calendar/docs/README.md

 # Calendar
 Displays a calendar of the current month.
-Currently does not support command line arguments.
+Currently does not support command line arguments and is limited to support on Linux systems.

-Builds of previous iterations of the project are provided in `builds/`, note that they are compiled for Linux.
+## Build Instructions
-To build the project at its current iteration, the makefile is located in `src/`.
+To build the project, run `make` in the top-level directory where `makefile` is located.

 ### Planned features:
-- Command line support for arguments; specify date
+- Command line support for arguments; look up specific date
 - Better color scheme and readability

 ### Comments: